-The financial statements include certain prior-year summarized comparative information in total but not by net asset class.
+The financial statements include certain prior-year summarized comparative information in total for the statement of functional expenses.
 Such information does not include sufficient detail to constitute a presentation in conformity with generally accepted accounting principles.
-Accordingly, such information should be read in conjunction with the Board's financial statements for the year ended September 30, 2016, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with the Board's financial statements for the year ended September 30, 2017, from which the summarized information was derived.